 Delightful Labor was developed by John and Daniel Zimmerman.
 John, of Database Austin, is a programmer and electrical engineer and has been active in the non-profit community for over 15 years.
-Daniel, a student at the Liberal Arts and Science Acadamy in Austin, is skilled in documentation and software application design.
+Daniel, a student at Cornell University in Ithaca, NY, is skilled in documentation and software application design.
 He volunteers regularly in the non-profit community.
 John and Daniel have consolidated their experiences into the development of this open-source program.

 The Ctrl-Alt-Del development team of John, Daniel, and Sally the Intern.